roshangeorge97/deepfake_audio_detection/README.md

 This project is licensed under the MIT License.

 # Contact
-For inquiries or feedback, please contact Your Name.
+For inquiries or feedback, please contact Surendar S (ssurendar8055@gmail.com)